1982 Kenyan coup attempt

-The plan
+Planning

 Ochuka had become obsessed with becoming the President of Kenya at one time in his lifetime (he had the words "The next president of Kenya" carved on his desk), and this led him to quickly accept a proposal by Obuon and Oteyo to overthrow Moi's government.
 He recruited some of the soldiers at his base at Embakasi, including those who ranked higher than he.

 There was a heated debate amongst the plotters about who would become the chairman of the "People Redemption's Council" (PRC) that would assume power after the coup.
 For his part, Obuon claimed that he had recruited the largest number of soldiers into the plan, and so warranted the chairmanship.
 Obuon also added the fact that he had served as the chairman of the airmen's mess.
 Ochuka threatened in return that all the soldiers he had recruited to the plot would quit if he was not selected as the PRC's chairman.
 Obuon and Ochuka had a heated debate that almost broke into a fight over the chairmanship, until Oteyo intervened.
 Oteyo advised Obuon to leave the chairmanship to Ochuka, whom they could then kill once the coup had succeeded.
 Ochuka may have suspected the plot of Obuon and Oteyo.
 He rallied support from soldiers to him as an individual, and he went further to build a protective wall around him.
 Ochuka also rallied support from Obuon's old political friend and it is believed that the old friend even gave him two million shillings and a second hand car.
 He had also managed to steal some military communication equipment which he had set up at a private house in Nairobi which was located a few kilometres from the city center.

 In late July 1982, Ochuka held a secret meeting at football grounds near Umoja estate, at which details of how the coup was to be executed were discussed.
 Ochuka told the attendees that he had the support of Uganda, Tanzania, and Sudan, who would send their soldiers to the borders to counter any opposition.
 He went further to allege that he had the blessings of the Soviet Union, which would send a ship to the Kenyan coast to guard against any external interference.

 Details of the impending coup were known by senior military officials.
 James Kanyotu, the Directorate of the Kenya Security Intelligence had infiltrated the military and was also aware of the coup plot.
 After the opening ceremonies of the Nyeri ASK Show on Friday, 30 July, Kanyotu asked President Moi to give him permission to arrest the officers who were planning the coup.
 However, President Moi was not willing to involve the police in military matters.
 He preferred the matter to be dealt with internally by the military on Monday, 2 August.
 However, the coup happened on Sunday, 1 August before any action could be taken.